nightscout/trio-docs/docs/EN/operate/build.md

 Use finder to locate the directory where the Build_iAPS script saved the code.
 The directory is named after the branch with the date and time for the download:

 * Released (main) branch: Downloads/Build_iAPS/iAPS_main-[date-time]/iAPS
-    * example: ~/Downloads/Build_iAPS/iAPS_main-220122-1352/iAPS
+    * Example: ~/Downloads/Build_iAPS/iAPS_main-220122-1352/iAPS
 * Development (dev) branch: Downloads/Build_iAPS/iAPS_dev-[date-time]/iAPS
-    * example: ~/Downloads/Build_iAPS/iAPS_dev-220108-1827/iAPS
+    * Example: ~/Downloads/Build_iAPS/iAPS_dev-220108-1827/iAPS

 Use finder to open a Terminal window at the Open-iAPS directory by right-clicking on it and select `New Terminal at Folder`.

-Copy each line below and paste into the terminal window one at a line and hit enter for each line:
+Copy each line below and paste it into the terminal window one at a line and hit enter for each line:

 ```
 git stash